napari/docs/docs/howtos/layers/shapes.md

   Select the `Add path` tool from the layer controls panel or by pressing the `t` key when the shapes layer is selected.
 The tool can be used to draw freeform, complex paths using the mouse or tablet.
-Importantly, the paths will still consist of vertexes and will be editable like all other Shapes.
+Importantly, the paths will still consist of vertices and will be editable like all other Shapes.
   :::{dropdown} More details on the lasso and path tool
   ```{include} ../../_templates/details_polygon_path_tool.md
   ```